 Ask Doctor K is a health-oriented newspaper column that runs weekdays in hundreds of newspapers throughout the United States and beyond.
 Each week, Doctor K answers reader questions on a wide variety of health concerns.
 The column is presented by Harvard Health Publications, the publishing division of Harvard Medical School, and distributed by United Features Syndicate.

 The doctor behind Ask Doctor K is Anthony Komaroff, M.D., a practicing physician in Internal Medicine for 46 years.
-Dr. Komaroff is the Simcox-Clifford-Higby Distinguished Professor of Medicine at Harvard Medical School, and Editor in Chief of Harvard Health Publications.
+Dr. Komaroff is the Simcox-Clifford-Higby Distinguished Professor of Medicine at Harvard Medical School, and Editor of Harvard Health Letter.
 Dr. Komaroff is a Senior Physician at Brigham & Women’s Hospital in Boston, where his experience and medical knowledge, access to the most current research and techniques, and warm “bedside manner” have helped thousands of patients through the years.
 He has written more than 200 journal articles and textbook chapters and was the editor for the best-selling book, the Harvard Medical School Family Health Guide.

 Doctor K’s Original Mission Statement